sergey-sobolev/stompest/README.txt

 * and a `failover transport <http://activemq.apache.org/failover-transport-reference.html>`_ URI scheme akin to the one used in ActiveMQ.

 This module is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by `Mozes <http://www.mozes.com/>`_ --- persistent queueing on `ActiveMQ <http://activemq.apache.org/>`_.
-The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular async heart-beating and STOMP 1.2) may still require minor changes of the API.
+The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular STOMP 1.2 support) may still require minor changes of the API.

 The module is tested with Python 2.6 and 2.7, Twisted 11.0 and 12.0 (it should work with Twisted 10.1 and higher), and ActiveMQ 5.5.1, 5.6, and 5.7.
 The integration tests also pass against `RabbitMQ <http://www.rabbitmq.com/>`_ 2.8.7 and `Apollo <http://activemq.apache.org/apollo/>`_ 1.5.
 All of these brokers were tested with STOMP protocols 1.0 and 1.1.
 Minor enhancements may be required to use this STOMP adapter with other brokers.